 The project was a partnership of the National Education Association Health Information Network and and the Connecticut and Maryland Parent Teachers Associations.

-Project staff collaborated with the Robert Wood Johnson Foundation (RWJF)-funded National Center for Tobacco-Free Kids and coalitions in Connecticut and Maryland of the RWJF-funded SmokeLess States® Program, which works on statewide strategies to reduce tobacco use through education, treatment, and policy initiatives.
+Project staff collaborated with the RWJF-funded National Center for Tobacco-Free Kids and coalitions in Connecticut and Maryland of the RWJF-funded SmokeLess States® Program, which works on statewide strategies to reduce tobacco use through education, treatment, and policy initiatives.

 Based on those findings and a literature search of youth advocacy, the project produced a revised curriculum that is based on a four-step advocacy model.